Click chart to enlarge

 Yes, the Bible does indeed compel us to face ourselves.
 It is like an x-ray machine that penetrates below the facade of goodness and shows up any spiritual malignancy.
 It enables us to see how God views all the worst diseases of the soul.
 But the Bible does more than expose a fatal condition.
 It introduces us to the Great Physician, who can cure our sin and bring spiritual healing.

-If you read the Bible with a willingness to obey the truth, you will find life's greatest cure. - Vernon Grounds (Our Daily Bread, Copyright RBC Ministries, Grand Rapids, MI.
-Reprinted by permission.
-All rights reserved)
+If you read the Bible with a willingness to obey the truth, you will find life's greatest cure. - Vernon Grounds (Reprinted by permission from Our Daily Bread Ministries.
+Please do not repost the full devotional without their permission.)

 Instill within our hearts, dear Lord,